Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 ## Introduction
 **Greetings!** <br>
 _...and welcome!
 This project is the second <a href="https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc/blob/main/Extra/Mermaid/Projects.md">in a series of projects</a>, with the goal of setting up a complete virtualized, automated, and monitored IT-Enviroment as a part of our internship on [The Swedish Meteorological and Hydrological Institute (SMHI)](https://www.smhi.se/en/about-smhi) IT-department at the headquarters in Norrköping.
-These projects also serve as a set-up guide here on Github for anyone and everyone that wants to follow along!._<br>
+Previously, <a href=https://github.com/rafaelurrutiasilva/Proxmox_on_Nuc>Proxmox was installed and configured</a> on a server.
+Here we will prepare a Rocky Linux golden image for cloning.
+A <a href=https://www.redhat.com/en/topics/linux/what-is-a-golden-image>golden image</a> serves as a baseline template for replication, reducing repetitive setup and ensuring consistency.<br>

 **<a href="https://github.com/Filipanderssondev">Filip Andersson</a> and <a href="https://github.com/JonatanHogild">Jonatan Högild</a>**